attrung/mlchain-public-travisci-test/README.md

   </a><br>
   Deploy AI model at scale! <br>
   <a href="https://mlchain.ml/documentation/python/getting-started/" target="_blank">
-    <strong> Explore the docs » </strong>
+    <strong> Full documentation » </strong>
   </a> <br>
   <a href="https://mlchain.ml" target="_blank"> Our Website </a>
     ·
   <a href="https://github.com/techainer/examples-python" target="_blank"> Examples in Python </a>
 </p>

-# Mlchain Library for Python
+# MLchain

-[Mlchain](https://mlchain.ml) helps AI developers to easily run, deploy and monitor AI models and Workflows without having Devops skills.
+[MLchain](https://mlchain.ml) helps AI developers to easily run, deploy, test AI models and Workflows without cumbersome software engineering work.
+You can watch your AI model in action with less than 3 lines of code!

-This Mlchain Python library lets you launch models and do many tasks with Mlchain Platform.
-Please sign up your account on [Mlchain](https://mlchain.ml) before working with it.

 ## Contents